google/WebFundamentals/src/content/en/updates/posts/2016/07/autoplay.markdown

 <img src="/web/updates/images/2016/07/autoplay/screenshot.jpg">

 In addition, muted playback can now be initiated using the `play()` method.
-(If the video is not muted, playback won't start.
-We recommend using the video element `muted` attribute by default, and the video object `muted` property only if necessary.)
+If the video is not muted, playback won't start.
+We recommend using the autoplay attribute by default, and the `play()` method only if necessary.
 Previously, `play()` would only initiate playback if it came from a user gesture such as a button click.
 Compare the following two demos on Android — try them on Chrome 53, then on an older version:

 * [Scripted playback](https://simpl.info/video/scripted)
 * [Playback initiated by a button](https://simpl.info/video/button)